 Is there a way to square the circle?

 Yes, by fully and robustly implementing three sets of changes, which Britain can do without asking permission from anyone else.

-The government has complete policy control over non-EU immigration, which is actually 43% of immigration to Britain (a fact the government kept quiet about when it wanted to shift the blame for its own failure to meet its own target on reducing immigration).
+The government has complete policy control over non-EU immigration, which is actually the majority of immigration to Britain (a fact the government kept quiet about when it wanted to shift the blame for its own failure to meet its own target on reducing immigration).
 Many of the public’s concerns could be addressed with existing powers, which does not require any agreement to be reached with other EU countries.
 And many of the public’s concerns about immigration are actually about non-EU migrants who are, rightly or wrongly, often associated with fears about security, cultural change in our communities, and so on.

 EU migration: make use of the existing safeguards available under European rules

 EU freedom of movement is not an unconditional right.
 There are important restrictions which Britain has failed to use.
 Other EU Member States ask thousands of people to leave their country every year.
 It is Britain’s failure to use such safeguards to the full, and, where appropriate, send back those with no right to remain, which created the impression that free movement is a free-for-all.

 EU rules state that, after three months, EU citizens in another EU country than their own must:

 - continue to seek employment and have a genuine chance of being gaining employment; or

 - be able to show that they have sufficient resources not to be a burden on public funds and sickness insurance.